Major Initiatives

 パートナーシップ構築宣言

-We publicly announced our Declaration of Partnership Building on September 1, 2021, and have been striving to form a good relationship with our suppliers.
-The declaration clarifies that we make corporate and focused efforts to realize co-existence and co-prosperity with our entire supply chain, start new forms of collaboration regardless of a company size and corporate group affiliations, and observe the preferred trade practices between a parent business operator and its subcontractors (included in the business promotion criteria of the Act on the Promotion of Subcontracting Small and Medium-sized Enterprises).
+We publicly announced our Declaration of Partnership Building in September 2021 and have been striving to form a good relationship with our suppliers.
+The declaration clarifies that we make corporate and focused efforts to realize co-existence and co-prosperity with our entire supply chain, start new forms of collaboration regardless of company size and corporate group affiliations, and observe the preferred trade practices between a parent business operator and its subcontractors (included in the business promotion criteria of the Act on the Promotion of Subcontracting Small and Medium-sized Enterprises).
+The October 2023 revision to the declaration also states that we proactively communicate with subcontractors so that we can capture difficulties they are facing, hold negotiations while taking into consideration various cost fluctuations and maintain written records of the results of such negotiations.

 ■Hotline for Suppliers